Here is a good article on foreclosed property in Australia.

 Another group of countries with an appealing exposure to the Philippines is the Arab (OPEC) bloc, with its petrodollars.
 Arab governments and investors looking to diversify away from the USD assets might consider the Philippines.
 We can see from the following charts that the Arab countries currencies are still strong against the peso.
 Will that remain the case as oil prices weaken?
 I suggest it will because oil is a hard commodity, though certainly we are not going to see oil prices taking off for a few years again unless there is an oil shock.

-1. Personal - those Arabs having relationships with Filipinos wanting to retire or invest in the Philippines.
+The obvious link for Arab investors to the Philippines are:1.
+Personal - those Arabs having relationships with Filipinos wanting to retire or invest in the Philippines.
 Muslim Mindanao has suffered because of conflict, but not all areas are subject to conflict.
 Its a big island and conflict is confined to certain areas.

 2. Muslim link - There is I guess some desire of investors to invest in a place that share one's values.
 I would argue that religion is skin deep, but if you can connect with people on a deeper level, you might appreciate this opportunity.